Cohomology of Coxeter arrangements and Solomon's descent algebra: The Orlik-Solomon algebra and Solomon's descent algebra

 \subsection{Centralizers and complements}

 The last ingredient we need in order to state the conjecture is a certain set of characters of centralizers of elements of $W$.
 These characters, together with the sign character, should quantify the difference between the representation of $W$ on $H^p(M_W)$ and a subrepresentation of the regular representation.
-They naturally arise in work of Howlett and Lehrer \cite{howlettlehrer:duality} and in recent results of the second author \cite{konvalinkapfeifferroever:centralizers} that describe the structure of the centralizer of an element in $W$.
+They naturally arise in work of Howlett and Lehrer \cite{howlettlehrer:duality} and in recent results of Konvalinka, Pfeiffer, and R\"over \cite{konvalinkapfeifferroever:centralizers} that describe the structure of the centralizer of an element in $W$.

 Suppose that $I$ is a subset of $S$ and $C$ is a conjugacy class in $W$ such that $C\cap W_I$ is a cuspidal conjugacy class in $W_I$.
 Howlett \cite{howlett:normalizers} has shown that $W_I$ has a complement, $N_I$, in $N_W(W_I)$.
 Moreover, it is shown in \cite{konvalinkapfeifferroever:centralizers} that if $c$ is in $C\cap W_I$, then $Z_W(c)\subseteq N_W(W_I)$ and $Z_{W}(c) W_I=N_W(W_I)$.
 It follows that \begin{enumerate} \item for any $X$ in $L(\CA)$, $W_X$ has a complement, say $N_X$, in $N_W(W_X)$ such that